SebastianKyle/ISODS-internship/Readme.md

 ## Instructions

 - The notebook starts off with code cells for fine-tuning a pretrained text-to-speech model (Vietnamese) from [piper](https://github.com/rhasspy/piper) to use a male voice.
-This process would take time (probably somewhere more than an hour) so one can skip the fine-tuning process by finishing the cells which install the required packages for piper (before the 'Download datasets' markdown cell) and then continue at the code cells after the 'Download fine-tuned model (to skip training phase)' markdown cell.
+You can have a look over the code but running these training cells would take time (probably somewhere more than an hour) so one can skip the fine-tuning process by finishing the cells which install the required packages for piper (before the 'Download datasets' markdown cell) and then continue at the code cells after the 'Download fine-tuned model (to skip training phase)' markdown cell.

 - The code will download the fine-tuned model in ONNX format and its json config file.